SEO Research

 Compare both sites for:

-- founder or company credibility
+• Founder or company credibility

-- Which site shows more believable proof earlier?
+• Which site shows more believable proof earlier?

-- Which claims are backed by specifics instead of adjectives?
+• Which claims are backed by specifics instead of adjectives?

-This matters because teams often copy surface-level design cues from competitors while ignoring the real persuasive gap: the other site simply proves more.
+Teams often copy surface-level design cues from competitors while ignoring the real persuasive gap: the other site simply proves more.

 Step 6: Compare conversion paths, not just CTAs

 A button label is only one part of the path.
+A redesign that obsesses over button style while ignoring the underlying ask is a waste of time.

 Compare: